cmhill-zz/assembly-testing/README.md

-                        fasta file name holding genome reference sequences -1 READFILE1          first part of the mate-pair reads -2 READFILE2          second part of the mate-pair reads --gmb			if present, do good minus bad analysis.
+                        fasta file name holding genome reference sequences -1 READFILE1          first part of the mate-pair reads -2 READFILE2          second part of the mate-pair reads --gmb                 if present, do only good minus bad analysis.
-  --ce			if present, do ce statistics.
+  --ce                  if present, do only ce Statistic --gau                 if present, do only gaussian analysis
 ```

 ## C/E Statistic ##